parmsam/promptimus/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of promptimus is to provide a set of functions to support prompting to LLMs in R.
+The goal of promptimus is to provide a set of functions to prompt generation for you to supply to LLMs in R.

 ## Installation